The Hidden Forces Breaking Us Down

 The Compression Crisis

-We live in a world that asks our spines to do what they were never built for — sit still.
+We live in a world that asks our spines to do what they were never built to do — sit still.

 The human body evolved to walk, climb, squat, twist, and breathe deeply in rhythm with nature.
 Yet modern life demands stillness: we sit to eat, to drive, to work, and to rest.
 The result is a continuous downward load on the spine — spinal compression — that slowly collapses the space between our vertebrae, limits circulation, and overstresses muscles that were designed for motion, not support.